 Roger Bedford Memorial Trophy.
 Awarded for an outstanding contribution to education in the context of Aeromodelling.

 Graham Lynn Rose Bowl.
 Awarded for services to aeromodelling above and beyond the call of duty.

 Kath Watson Trophy.
 Awarded at the Chairman's discretion for administrative excellence.

 The Perkins Slade Pilot of the Year Trophy.
-Awarded annually to the pilot achieving an outstanding performance at the highest level of competition.
+Awarded to a pilot for outstanding achievement at the highest level of national or international competition.

 Royal Aero Club Awards